Why was my position closed automatically (Stop Out)?

-At LBX, if your account equity falls to 30% of your used margin, a Stop Out will occur.
-This means your open positions may be automatically closed by the system to protect your account from going into negative balance.
+At LBX, a Stop Out occurs when your account equity falls to a certain percentage of your used margin.
+At that point, the system will automatically start closing your open positions to protect your account from falling into a negative balance.

-This typically happens when the market moves against your position and there is not enough margin left to maintain your trades.
+This typically happens when the market moves against your position and there isn’t enough margin left to maintain your trades.

 What is a stop out?

-A Stop Out is an automatic risk-control mechanism triggered when your equity falls to 30% of your used margin.
+A Stop Out is an automatic risk-control mechanism that closes your positions once your equity falls below the required margin level.

 Let’s say you have an open position with $1,000 in margin and your equity falls to $300 (30% of your used margin).
 If the market continues to move against your position and your equity drops further, the system will begin closing positions to prevent further losses.